-I make veggie burgers quite often, but they’re usually bean– or lentil-based, rather than ‘meaty’.
+I make veggie burgers quite often, but they’re usually bean burgers or lentil burgers, rather than ‘meaty’ ones.
 So this time I tried something a bit different, and made these vegan ‘chicken’ burgers using TVP!
 Pile them high with sauces and salad for a tasty vegan burger.

 Vegetarian ‘chicken’ burgers